 - Security.
-The PoW protocol also raises a security issue.
+The PoW protocol also raised potential security issues.
 Vulnerabilities in smart contracts on the public blockchain are visible to all and may take longer to fix than to exploit.

-These criticisms will be addressed when Ethereum moves from a PoW consensus algorithm to a PoS consensus mechanism in 2022.
+The concerns around resource utilization and security were largely addressed when Ethereum moved from a PoW consensus algorithm to a PoS consensus mechanism on Sept.
+15, 2022.
 PoS is expected to improve the blockchain energy efficiency of Ethereum by giving more mining or block validation power to miners with more coins.
 The result is fewer nodes doing more of the work.
 It also does not require special equipment -- just the amount of coins necessary to mine and an internet connection.

 A downside of this approach is that more mining power is concentrated among a smaller group of people.
 This enables more manipulation and collaboration on the network.